wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 <!--- Short list of simple why-you-care examples? -->
 <!--- Shortcut for simple cases: see series matching -->

-## Wavefront Join Basics

 The Wavefront `join()` function is modeled after the SQL JOIN operation, which correlates rows of data across 2 or more input tables, and then forms new tables by joining selected portions of the correlated rows.
 If you are familiar with SQL, then you will recognize many of the Wavefront `join()` keywords and concepts.

-### Time Series as Tables
+## Time Series as Tables

-Every Wavefront time series is a sequence of timestamped points that is identified by a unique combination of metadata:
+A Wavefront time series is a sequence of timestamped points that is identified by a unique combination of metadata:
 * A metric name, for example, `cpu.load`
 * A source name, for example, `host-1`
 * 0 or more point tags (key value pairs), for example, `dc=Oregon stage=prod service=shopping`